TikkaToRide/NewtonRaphsonMethod/README.md

 # NewtonRaphsonMethod
-Use Newton Raphson Methond to calculate interest rate for chattel mortgage (amortisation schedule) when only have principal, payments and term of loan.
+Calculate unknown interest rate for chattel mortgage (amortisation schedule) when only have principal, payments and term of loan using Newton Raphson Method.

 This code has been rewritten in multiply languages